Sustainability reporting provides an overview of the economic, environmental, social and cultural impacts, caused by an entity’s activities.

 Maintaining a social licence to operate

 Who will the framework be used by

 The XRB intends for this framework to be available for all entities in Aotearoa New Zealand to voluntarily adopt and apply.

 Developing the framework - an evolution not a revolution

 There are no preconceived ideas of what this framework will look like.
 Because many Māori organisations already apply an intergenerational lens to their strategy and operations, development of the framework will initially be informed through a series of wānanga with Māori reporting entities.
 The mahi will be highly explorative and collaborative and will ultimately include input from a range of Māori and non-Māori reporting entities and stakeholders across Aotearoa New Zealand.

-Wānanga will be held beginning in September 2022 and continuing through to April 2023.
-We aim to develop the framework for initial testing by mid-2023.
+Wānanga were held beginning in September 2022 and continued through to April 2023.
+This helped us develop a draft to start testing.

 The XRB is currently finalising a BETA version internally and is aiming to test this with technical advisors in the later months of 2023.